A Christmas Bonus means something different to all employees, and it’s something every company should consider.

 Dear Employee Name/

-This is just a quick note to thank you for your hard work and dedication for your role as (insert role) with-in our company this past year.
+I’m writing to thank you for your hard work and dedication to your role as (insert function) within our company this past year.

-Your bonus will be added to your next pay cheque
+I will add your bonus to your next pay cheque.

-We wish to extend you our best wishes for a happy holiday season (insert company) and we will see you in the New Year.
+We wish to extend our best wishes for a happy holiday season (insert company), and we will see you in the New Year.

 It’s The Small Things That Matter